beyond-blockchain/examples/certify-web/README.md

 7. Start index.py of this example

     By default, the server runs at "http://localhost:5000/cert".
-You can paste your JSON document onto the text area or open an existing JSON file for processing.
+You can paste your JSON document onto the text area, or open an existing JSON file for processing.